arXiv/arxiv-submission-core/_sources/architecture.rst.txt

 Notification service
 ^^^^^^^^^^^^^^^^^^^^
-Responsible for dispatching email notifications to submitters, moderators, in response to submission system events.
+Responsible for dispatching email notifications to submitters, moderators, in response to submission subsystem events.
 Provides UIs for end-user and administrator configuration.